Slugronaut/PGIA/README.md

 ### The Grid Cell
 The final element is the definition of the cell used by the grid.
 This is probably the most complicated.
-In short you need to create yet another element in UIBuilder, add the PGI.uss stylesheet from the PGIA Package UI folder.
-Then create a *VisualElement* and name it 'Container' and apply the *.GridSlot* stle class to it.
-Likely you'll want Next add a text element as a child of Container and name it 'StackQty'.
+In short you need to create yet another element in UIBuilder, add the 'PGI.uss' stylesheet from the PGIA Package UI folder.
+Then create a *VisualElement* and name it 'Container' and apply the *.GridSlot* style class to it.
+Then add a text element as a child of 'Container' and name it 'StackQty'.
+The Container portion will display the icon for the grid cell and StackQty will of course be used to display a count when identical items are stacked in a single slot.

-After that you'll either want to manually override the border of the Container element to seomthing like 2px with a color you like or alternatively you could define the variables used by the PGI.uss style sheet.
+You'll certainly want to be able to see the cell itself so after that you'll either want to manually override the border of the Container element to something like 2px with a color you like or alternatively you could define the variables used by the PGI.uss style sheet.
 They are as follows:

 ```
 border-left-color: var(--pgia-theme-cellborder-prime);